\"Writing.Com

 I activated my robotic alter ego.
 The dust on my leather jacket showed it had been a long time, 285 days to be exact.

 My visitor stepped into the elevator.
 I zoomed the camera inside to the numbers which showed him selecting the fourth floor.
 Most likely, he was coming to my office since the room across the hall was a dance school long out of business.
-After all, I couldn’t imagine him twirling in leotards.
+After all, I couldn’t picture him twirling in leotards.
 The squeak of joints needing oil and his silhouette darkening the frosted glass stating my business, Asimov Detective Agency, confirmed my deduction.
 I think you can understand my choice for the name; among us robots, Isaac Asimov is the greatest writer of all time.

 He knocked on the door.
 I rose from the chair behind the wooden desk and yelled, “It’s open.”